victorshinya/serverless-chatbot/README.md

 ## Deployment

-To setup and deploy, you need to install [IBM Cloud CLI](https://cloud.ibm.com/docs/cli/reference/ibmcloud/download_cli.html#install_use) and [IBM Cloud Functions CLI](https://cloud.ibm.com/openwhisk/learn/cli) in your local machine and then, follow all steps below.
+To deploy, you need to install [IBM Cloud CLI](https://cloud.ibm.com/docs/cli/reference/ibmcloud/download_cli.html#install_use) and [IBM Cloud Functions CLI](https://cloud.ibm.com/openwhisk/learn/cli) in your local machine.
+After this step, you need to login in your IBM Cloud account on IBM Cloud CLI (if you haven't already done, run `ibmcloud login`), follow all steps below.

 ### 1. Clone this repository